In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 The Broad Jump is a variant of the Jump Squat.
 The main difference is that you will be jumping forward instead of up.

-1. Start by standing with your feet approximately shoulder-width apart, your arms straight up above your head.
+1. Start by standing with your feet approximately shoulder-width apart and your arms straight up above your head.

 4. After landing, resume your starting position.
 Repeat for the desired number of repetitions.